WSP-PRNG-32: The Fastest One-at-a-Time 32-Bit PRNG With Good Quality

 wsp_prng_32_randomize() is the randomization function that accepts the following argument.

-s is a struct wsp_prng_32_s pointer with 3 32-bit unsigned integers s->a, s->b and s->increment, each initialized with any seed values.
+1: s is the struct wsp_prng_32_s pointer with 3 uint32_t integers s->a, s->b and s->increment.
+Each must be initialized with any combination of values.

 The return value data type is uint32_t.